bjnandi/self-hosted-github-actions-runner-in-a-kubernetes/README.md

 Step 1: Project Structure Setup
 - Create a new repository:
-Go to GitHub and create a new repository ( e.g., github-runner-k8s ) with a README.md file
+Go to GitHub and create a new repository ( e.g., github-runner-k8s ) with a README.md file.
 - Clone the repository:
 ```
 git clone https://github.com/bjnandi/self-hosted-github-actions-runner-in-kubernetes